r2devops/hub/docs/job-structure.md

 This file must have the same name as the job with the `yml` extension:
 `<job_name>.yml`.
 It contains the Gitlab job configuration in `yaml` format.

+    * The jobs of the hub use the Gitlab CI/CD configuration format.
+They must specify a Docker image to be run in a container.

 !!! info
-    * The jobs of the hub use the Gitlab CI/CD configuration format.
-    * The jobs of the hub must specify a Docker image to be run in a container.
     * See [GitLab CI/CD pipeline configuration
       reference](https://docs.gitlab.com/ee/ci/yaml/){:target=blank}.
     * See [R2Devops guidelines and best